Palawan has been named the most beautiful island in the world more than once, and these El Nido Palawan pictures will show you why!

 Soaking up rays at Cadlao island, with its massive mountains in the background.

+One of our favorite Palawan pics.
 It’s hard to show the scale of these cliffs.
 The boats look like ants!

 A nameless hidden beach on Cadlao island.
 This is another spot in the very underrated Tour D.